QuentinTessier/Antlene/README.md

 # Antlene

-This is a toy 3D engine under heavy development, it will be targeted towards top down RPG games.
+This is a toy 2.5D engine under heavy development, it will be targeted towards open world RPG game.

-I'm trying to make most of the dependencies myself, some of them are currently under development and not yet used here.
+Uses Zig 0.13.0

 | Tech   | Repo                                                             |
 |--------|------------------------------------------------------------------|